gabrieladsalv/book-finder-js/README.md

 If you would like to contribute to the project, please fork the repository and create a pull request.
 Contributions, whether they be bug fixes, feature additions, or improvements to documentation, are always welcome.

+## Author
+@shturno

 ## Contact

-If you have any questions or feedback, feel free to reach out to me at gabrielasalvarenga2@gmail.com.
+If you have any questions or feedback, feel free to reach out to me at [email](mailto:gabriel.dsalvarenga@gmail.com)

 Thank you for using the Book Finder App!